Getting Started

 └── handlers/ # Action handlers (optional)

-Here's a complete rooms table with all security layers:
+Here's a complete jobs table with all security layers:

 import { sqliteTable, text, integer } from 'drizzle-orm/sqlite-core';